TienDoan274/deploy-finetuned-gemini3/README.md

 docker compose up
 ```

-You can use the model at: http://localhost:7860
+You can access the model at: http://localhost:7860